opensearch-project/opensearch-spark/docs/ppl-lang/ppl-appendcol-command.md

 ## PPL `appendcol` command

 ### Description
-Using `appendcol` command append the result of a sub-search and attach it alongside with the input search results (The main search).
+Using `appendcol` command to append the result of a sub-search and attach it alongside with the input search results (The main search).

 ### Syntax - APPENDCOL
 `APPENDCOL <override=?> [sub-search]...`